belinhacbr/belinhacbr.github.io/_posts/2017-05-12-all-the-glory.md

 ![Screenshot](http://i.imgur.com/MyiDcij.gif)

- -- ALL THE GLORY TO THE HYPNOTOAD!!! :frog:
+ -- ALL THE GLORY TO THE HYPNOTOAD!!! 🐸

 ---